Whitespell/slate/source/index.md

 }
 ```

-This endpoint returns a JSON Object with a profiles array, a categories array (this returns the numbers of the searched categories, e.g. 1=football,2=skydiving,etc) and also a list of content (workouts).
+This endpoint returns a JSON Object with a profiles array, a categories array (this returns the numbers of the searched categories, e.g. 1=football,2=skydiving,etc) and also a list of content.
 The categories object contains the categoryIds that match the search query.
 You can find the available categoryIds using the Request Categories endpoint.

 ### HTTP Request